-Rafael Benitez is the current manager of Newcastle United, having previously taken charge of Liverpool and Chelsea in the Premier League.
+Rafael Benitez has managed Newcastle United, Liverpool and Chelsea in the Premier League.

 Having been on Real Madrid's books as a player, Benitez was troubled with a knee injury before playing in the Spanish lower leagues.